The aloe vera plant – effects and ingredients of aloe vera

 - Vitamin B2.
 Important for the formation of red blood cells

 - Vitamin B6.
-Important for haemoglobin synthesis (blood) and amino acid balance
+Important for hemoglobin synthesis (blood) and amino acid balance

 - Vitamin B12.
 Important for the formation of nucleic acids.
-Only present in animal products, therefore vegans are essential for intake
+Only found in animal products, therefore essential for vegans to consume

-- Vitamin C. Strengthens the immune system, necessary for the formation of blood, bones, teeth and hormones
+- Vitamin C. Strengthens the immune system, necessary for blood formation, bones, teeth, and hormones

-- Vitamin E. Protects cells, neutralizes free radicals.
-Fights rheumatism, strengthens the heart and circulation
+- Vitamin E. Cell protection, neutralization of free radicals.
+Combats rheumatism, strengthens the heart and circulation

 Aloe vera contains trace elements and minerals.
-Here is a list, which does not claim to be exhaustive:
+Here is a list, which is not exhaustive:

 - Iron.
-Essential for blood formation, good general health and the immune system
+Essential for blood formation, general well-being, and the immune system

 - Magnesium.
-Smoothing effect for the emotional balance.
-Protects against heart and circulatory diseases.
+Calming effect on the mood.
+Protection against heart and circulatory diseases.
 Anti-stress mineral

 - Manganese.
 Detoxification.
-Formation of blood, development of the human musculoskeletal system and connective tissue
+Blood formation, development of the human support system and connective tissue

 - Selenium.
-Defense against free radicals.
-Anti-ageing.
+Defends against free radicals.
+Anti-aging.
 Supports the immune system

 - Zinc.
-Defense against free radicals.
+Defends against free radicals.
 Supports the immune system.
 Promotes wound healing and is anti-inflammatory

 - Potassium